bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dedekind.md

 * The Collegium Carolinum in Brunswick had been upgraded to the Brunswick Polytechnikum by the 1860s, and Dedekind was appointed to the Polytechnikum in 1862.
 * Dedekind remained there for the rest of his life, retiring on 1 April 1894.
 * After he retired, Dedekind continued to teach the occasional course and remained in good health in his long retirement.
-* The only spell of bad health which Dedekind had experienced was 10 years after he was appointed to the Brunswick Polytechnikum when he had a serious illness, shortly after the death of his father.
 * Dedekind made a number of highly significant contributions to mathematics and his work would change the style of mathematics into what is familiar to us today.
 * One remarkable piece of work was his redefinition of irrational numbers in terms of Dedekind cuts which, as we mentioned above, first came to him as early as 1858.
 * Dedekind loved to take his holidays in Switzerland, the Austrian Tyrol or the Black Forest in southern Germany.